Risk of carbon monoxide release during the storage of wood pellets

 - Filling procedures should be carried out accordance to the instructions of the heating installation company and the pellet suppliers.

-- Information taken from Wood Markets Monthly International Report Volume 16, Number 10, December 2011 - January 2012
+- Information taken from Wood Markets Monthly International Report Volume 16, Number 10, December 2011 - January 2012.
+Back to reference of footnote 1

-- Wood Pellet Association of Canada - Review of Off-gassing from Wood Pellets - A Canadian Perspective - Staffan Melin, Research Director, February 2010
+- Wood Pellet Association of Canada - Review of Off-gassing from Wood Pellets - A Canadian Perspective - Staffan Melin, Research Director, February 2010.
+Back to reference of footnote 2

-- HSE's Code of Practice for Working in Confined Spaces
+- HSE's Code of Practice for Working in Confined Spaces.
+Back to reference of footnote 5

-- Silo Fires Require Specific Response Tactics - Henry Persson, Project Leader, Fire Dynamics section SP Swedish Technical Research Institute, October 2011
+- Silo Fires Require Specific Response Tactics - Henry Persson, Project Leader, Fire Dynamics section SP Swedish Technical Research Institute, October 2011.
+Back to reference of footnote 6

 Please pass on this information to anyone to whom it may be relevant.